+AOK PLUS.
 Primary exposure was defined as prevalent AD during two different time periods: in 2005-2007 (longitudinal analysis) as well as in 2012-2014 (cross-sectional analysis).
-To minimize misclassification, we defined a priori that the ICD-10 code for AD (L20) had to be documented at least twice in outpatient care to classify patients having AD.(Schmitt et al., 2009b, Schmitt et al., 2016) We attempted to deal with unmeasured disease severity by stratification by AD-specific medication to differentiate participants with AD into those with no anti-inflammatory treatment prescribed, those with topical anti-inflammatory therapy (ATC codes D07 [topical corticosteroids], D11AX14 [topical tacrolimus], and D11AX15 [topical pimecrolimus]), and those with both topical and systemic anti-inflammatory therapy (L04AA01/L04AD01 [ciclosporin] and H02AB [systemic corticosteroids]) prescribed in the years 2005-07 and 2012-14, respectively.
+To minimize misclassification, we defined a priori that the ICD-10 code for AD (L20) had to be documented at least twice in outpatient care to classify patients having AD (Schmitt et al., 2009b, 2016).
+We attempted to deal with unmeasured disease severity by stratification by AD-specific medication to differentiate participants with AD into those with no antiinflammatory treatment prescribed, those with topical antiinflammatory therapy (Anatomical Therapeutic Chemical Classification codes D07 [topical corticosteroids], D11AX14 [topical tacrolimus], and D11AX15 [topical pimecrolimus]), and those with both topical and systemic antiinflammatory therapy (L04AA01/L04AD01 [ciclosporin] and H02AB [systemic corticosteroids]) prescribed in the years 2005-2007 and 2012-2014, respectively.

+KORA F4.
 AD was defined as reported physician diagnosis ever.
 For the definition of current AD, participants who reported that AD healed completely were excluded from analysis.

+GINIPLUS and LISAPLUS.
 Information on a doctor diagnosis of AD was collected using questionnaires administered to the parents at each follow-up, asking for AD separately for each year of life since the previous follow-up.
 Cases were defined as ever reporting a doctor diagnosis.
-Control subject were those answering every question regarding a doctor diagnosis of AD with "no" from birth to 15 years of age without any missing values.
+Control subjects were those answering every question regarding a doctor diagnosis of AD with "no" from birth to 15 years of age without any missing values.

-Definition of cardiovascular diseases and risk factors
+Definition of CVDs and risk factors

-For defining CVRFs and other potentially confounding comorbidities, we used relevant ICD10-codes (Table S8).
-For the longitudinal analyses, incident cardio-metabolic events were identified through health insurance records.
-Health Insurance beneficiaries entered the study in 2005 and were followed up from 2008 (start of person time) until the end of the follow-up period in 2014 (end of person time).
-Outcomes of interest were incident MI (ICD-10 code I21- I23), incident AP (ICD: I20), incident stroke (ICD: I63 and I64), incident hypertension (ICD: I10) and incident PAD (ICD: I70-73) in 2008 through 2014.
-Incident cases were defined as patients having no respective diagnosis documented in 2005 thru 2007, and documentation of the respective ICD-10 code was at least twice in 2008 until 2014 for outpatient data or once for inpatient data.
-Patients with prevalent CVDs in 2005 thru 2007 were excluded.
+AOK PLUS.
+For defining CVRFs and other potentially confounding comorbidities, we used relevant ICD-10 codes (Supplementary Table S8 online).
+For the longitudinal analyses, incident cardiometabolic events were identified through health insurance records.
+Health insurance beneficiaries entered the study in 2005 and were followed up from 2008 (start of person time) until the end of the follow-up period in 2014 (end of person time).
+Outcomes of interest were incident myocardial infarction (ICD-10 code 121-123), incident AP (ICD: 120), incident stroke (ICD: 163 and 164), incident hypertension (ICD: I10), and incident PAD (ICD: I70-73) in 2008 through 2014.
+Incident cases were defined as patients having no respective diagnosis documented in 2005 through 2007, and documentation of the respective ICD-10 code was at least twice in 2008 until 2014 for outpatient data or once for inpatient data.
+Patients with prevalent CVDs in 2005 through 2007 were excluded.

-All participants underwent a medical examination by trained medical staff, which comprised anthropometrical (weight, height), and blood pressure measurements according to standardized protocols previously published.(Rathmann et al., 2003) BMI (in kg/m2) was calculated as weight divided by height squared.
+KORA F4.
+All participants underwent a medical examination by trained medical staff, which comprised anthropometrical (weight, height) and blood pressure measurements according to standardized protocols previously published (Rathmann et al., 2003).
+BMI (in kg/m) was calculated as weight divided by height squared.
 Venous blood samples were drawn from all subjects.
-Lipids were measured using the Dimension RxL (Dade Behring).(van Vliet-Ostaptchouk et al., 2014) Continuous variables were visually inspected for outliers.
-BMI above 50kg/m2, systolic blood pressure above 206mmHg, total cholesterol above 9.11mmol/l and triglycerides above 10.2mmol/l were removed from the analysis and treated as missing values.
-HDL and triglycerides were log-transformed for regression analysis due to their non-normal distribution.
+Lipids were measured using the Dimension RxL (Dade Behring, Deerfield, IL) (van Vliet-Ostaptchouk et al., 2014).
+Continuous variables were visually inspected for outliers.
+BMI above 50 kg/m, systolic blood pressure above 206 mm Hg, total cholesterol above 9.11 mmol/l, and triglycerides above 10.2 mmol/l were removed from the analysis and treated as missing values.
+High-density lipoprotein and triglycerides were logtransformed for regression analysis due to their nonnormal distribution.